Katya-Semeniuk/task-nest/README.md

 - tasks - The tasks page group consisted of the following files:
-	- TaskPage.jsx - main page for tasks
+	- TaskPage.jsx - This file queries tasks and returns details of one task
   - TasksList.jsx - This file returns the list of Tasks
 	- TaskForm.jsx - This file handles the Task create form
 	- TaskDetail.jsx - This file returns the task detail